Sishir-Stha/SikaiVerse_Api/README.md

 - added the get discussion post and replies for any course id in shared/all

 ### 2025/01/16
--added the endpoint for the course details page for the student
+- added the endpoint for the course details page for the student

+### 2025/01/
+- added the endpoint for sidebar for the course